nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p27 -->
 Christ’s authority extends to everything in creation, including the physical and spiritual realms.
-This authority establishes His sovereign rule as King of kings and Lord of lords (<span class="x-scripture" data-type="ref" data-book="Revelation" data-chapter="19" data-verses="16" data-lang="en" data-version="NKJV">Revelation 19:16</span>).
+This authority establishes His sovereign rule as King of kings and Lord of lords (<span class="x-scripture" data-type="ref" data-book="REV" data-chapter="19" data-verses="16" data-lang="en" data-version="NKJV">Revelation 19:16</span>).
 It forms the foundation for the Great Commission, empowering believers to spread the Gospel.

 <!-- p28 -->